 For more detailed information please see the Guidelines of the PhD Program in Buddhist Studies (pdf format, 454 KB).

 Please be aware that part of our courses are taught in German language.
 A certain fluency in German is therefore required but can also be obtained after enrolment.
-Funding of German language classes can be applied for through the Doctoral Program in Buddhist Studies.
+There is, however, no funding for German courses available.

 The PhD program's brochure can be downloaded here.